 - Local fire departments who might have to respond to chemical fires or overturned HazMat trucks

 - Facility workers dealing with an uncontrolled leak or spill

 - Railroad emergency response teams presented with a ruptured tank car

-But Hazardous Waste Operations and Emergency Response training can also reduce the dangers to workers in any of the following hazardous working conditions:
+But Hazardous Waste Operations and Emergency Response (HAZWOPER) training can also reduce the dangers to workers in any of the following hazardous working conditions:

 - High concentrations of toxic substances, in any context